clutzer/benchmarking/gpu-nim/README.md

 ## Getting Started

+### Bootstrap

+The very first thing to do on a new system in order to run this benchmarking suite is to bootstrap it.
+Do this by running the [bootstrap.sh](bootstrap.sh) script.
+This will install some dependencies for installing the NVIDIA driver and creating a Python virtual environment (for report generation).

+Make sure you activate the Python virtual environment before running any of the benchmark suites defined in the Makefile (e.g. `make run-smoketest-benchmark`).

+### NVIDIA Driver

+You must have an NVIDIA driver installed in order to run these benchmarks.
+At the time of writing, the `NVIDIA-Linux-x86_64-580.95.05.run` driver was downloaded from NVIDIA's site and installed.

 ### Secrets

 You must create a ~/.secrets directory on your host with an NGC and Huggingface tokens.
 E.g.